CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 # 2018 CoEDL Summer School Elpis workshop preparation

+Please check that you have done these before the 2018 CoEDL Summer School Machine Learning workshops.

+- Install Docker
+- Download the coedl/kaldi-helpers docker image
+- Download a toy corpus

+If you want to use your own data with the Elpis tutorial, refer to the information in the [Data preparation page](data-preparation) to prepare your speech and training transcript files.

 ## Requirements

 * To install Docker, you will need a computer with at least: